 Data in this collection are available only to users at ICPSR member institutions.
 Please log in so we can determine if you are with a member institution and have access to these data files.

 CBS News.
 CBS News Monthly Poll, December 2008.
 ICPSR26831-v1.
 Ann Arbor, MI: Inter-university Consortium for Political and Social Research [distributor], 2010-04-08. http://doi.org/10.3886/ICPSR26831.v1

 Scope of Study

-Subject Terms: Afghanistan War, automobile industry, Biden, Joe, economic conditions, economic crises, federal government, Hillary Clinton, Iraq war, mortgages, national eceonomy, Obama Administration (2009- ), Obama, Barack, Obama, Michelle, personal finances, presidential performance, public opinion, voter attitudes, voter preferences, voter registration, voting behavior
+Subject Terms: Afghanistan War, automobile industry, Biden, Joe, Clinton, Hillary, economic conditions, economic crises, federal government, Iraq War, mortgages, national economy, Obama Administration (2009- ), Obama, Barack, Obama, Michelle, personal finances, presidential performance, public opinion, voter attitudes, voter preferences, voter registration, voting behavior

 Geographic Coverage: United States